/

 Maike Jahnens, Head of Financial Operations and Capacity Management at Scholz & Friends, leads weekly meetings centered on capacity data in Float

-You don’t need a dedicated team of capacity managers to start running these meetings, though—there are some actions you can take right now to align your creative capacity with ongoing and incoming work:
+You don’t need a dedicated team of capacity managers to start running these meetings, though—there are some actions you can take right now to streamline creative operations and align your capacity with ongoing and incoming work:

 • Choose a regular cadence: set a meeting frequency based on your project’s pace and complexity.
 The capacity management team at Scholz & Friends meets weekly, but you might find that a bi-weekly or even monthly cadence works best for your team.